mohanraj725/YouTube-Data-Harvesting/README.md

 # YouTube-Data-Harvesting
 YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
 SQL, MongoDB, and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channel and video data.

-## TOOLS AND LIBRARIES USED: this project requires the following components:
+## TOOLS AND LIBRARIES USED:
+This project requires the following components:

 **STREAMLIT**: Streamlit library was used to create a user-friendly UI that enables users to interact with the programme and carry out data retrieval and analysis operations.